thedarkcolour/KotlinForForge/README.md

 - Provides sided property delegates and object holder property delegates

 An example mod is provided at the [KotlinModdingSkeleton repository](https://github.com/thedarkcolour/KotlinModdingSkeleton).

 If you aren't sure where to start, make a fork of the KotlinModdingSkeleton repository.
 ```git
 git clone https://github.com/thedarkcolour/KotlinModdingSkeleton.git
 ```

-To implement in your project, paste the following into your build.gradle:
+To implement in an existing project, paste the following into your build.gradle:
 ```groovy
 buildscript {
     repositories {